 CytomX Therapeutics (CTMX) Gets a Buy Rating from Mizuho Securities

-In a report released today, Mara Goldstein from Mizuho Securities maintained a Buy rating on CytomX Therapeutics (CTMX), with a price target of $16.00.
-The company’s shares closed last Monday at $7.32, close to its 52-week low of $5.10.
+In a report released yesterday, Mara Goldstein from Mizuho Securities maintained a Buy rating on CytomX Therapeutics (CTMX), with a price target of $16.00.
+The company’s shares closed last Monday at $7.13.

-Currently, the analyst consensus on CytomX Therapeutics is a Strong Buy with an average price target of $15.67.
+Currently, the analyst consensus on CytomX Therapeutics is a Strong Buy with an average price target of $15.67, implying a 122.6% upside from current levels.
+In a report issued on February 24, Cowen & Co. also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>